top of page

 Why Are Solar Batteries Important?

-Solar panels alone are great, but their biggest limitation is timing.
-What happens when the sun’s not shining?
-That's where solar batteries come in.
-They make solar power available 24/7, which:
+Solar panels are great, but their biggest limitation is timing.
+What happens when the sun isn’t shining?
+That’s where solar batteries come in, making solar power available 24/7 which:

 • Increases energy independence (less reliance on the grid).